More from the series

-Franz Bakery officials said Thursday the company was not provided a search warrant or subpoena by Whatcom County Sheriff’s deputies during an investigation into the 1989 murder of Amanda “Mandy” Stavik.
+Franz Bakery officials said Thursday that the company was not provided a search warrant or subpoena by Whatcom County Sheriff’s deputies during an investigation into the 1989 murder of Amanda “Mandy” Stavik.

 The Oregon-based bakery company was widely criticized on social media after reports it failed to cooperate during an investigation that led to the arrest this week of an Everson man in connection with the 28-year-old murder case.